Search

 Which implants are the “Gummy Bear” Implants ?

 Today’s silicone gel implants are made from a cohesive silicone gel, different from the more liquid silicone of earlier implant manufacturing.
+Rather than a more liquid silicone, the cohesive silicone gel will stick together if the implant is cut in half.
 “Gummy bear” implants refer to cohesive silicone gel implants.
-The confusion comes from “gummy bear” Implants in reference to the standard cohesive silicone gel, versus the more crosslinked/bonded anatomical form stable implants.
+Currently there are varying levels of cohesivity from cohesive soft to cohesive firm form stable The confusion comes from “gummy bear” Implants in reference to the standard cohesive silicone gel, versus the more crosslinked/bonded anatomical form stable implants.
 The reality is that some surgeons will call the standard cohesive silicone gel implants “gummy bear” implants, and others will refer to only the highly cohesive form stable implants as “gummy bear” implants.
 Since the term “gummy bear” implants is only a reference / description of the newer type of implants, simply ask the surgeon if he is referring to standard cohesive gel or the highly cohesive form stable implants if you wish to be sure.